lookang/TagUI/SLSkeywordsremoveandadd/readme.md

 To run this script, you need to have TagUI installed on your machine.
 You can download it from [here](https://github.com/kelaberetiv/TagUI).

+for python, check to install the correct Python-TagUI library, please check the repository for installation steps.

 ## Usage

 1. Prepare your data in a .csv file.
 The script expects a .csv file where each row represents a different lesson.
 The third column should contain the URL of the lesson.